-- The top three (3) Scholastic and Independent A-Class color guards will automatically be reviewed at every Regional. - Classification review may occur more than once, any time during the Regional competitive calendar. - The Review Committee consisting of the five (5) Steering Committee Instructors and the Education Coordinator will vote on reclassification.
+- The top two (2) Scholastic and Independent A Class and the first place Scholastic and Independent Open Class color guards will automatically be reviewed at every Regional.
+Additional color guards may be reviewed based on the recommendation of the Director of Color Guard, Education Coordinator or Lead Judge at any Regional. - All color guards are subject to review at any Regional and may occur more than once during the competitive calendar. - The Review Committee consisting of the five (5) Steering Committee Instructors and the Education Coordinator will vote on reclassification.
 The Director of Color Guard will break any ties. - A video of a recent performance or rehearsal must be provided within 72 hours of their most recent Regional.
-If a video is not provided within the 72 hours, the review will take place using information from WGI Staff including but not limited to, Steering Committee Members, Lead Judges, Contest Administrators, Director of Color Guard, Education Coordinator, Chief Judge. - IF a determination cannot be made because of video quality or discrepancies between the performance and the video, then information from WGI personnel listed above will be used. - A decision will be made within ten (10) days and the Director of Color Guard will notify the color guard in question of the result. - Units reclassified into the next class will go on first at their next Regional, if that schedule has been published.
+If a video is not provided within the 72 hours, the review will take place using information from WGI Staff including but not limited to, Steering Committee Members, Lead Judges, Contest Administrators, Director of Color Guard, Education Coordinator, Chief Judge. - If a determination cannot be made because of video quality or discrepancies between the performance and the video, then information from WGI personnel listed above will be used. - A decision will be made within ten (10) days and the Director of Color Guard will notify the color guard in question of the result. - Units reclassified into the next class will go on first at their next Regional, if that schedule has been published.
 If performance times have not been published, the unit will be included in the draw for performance order. - If the Review Committee reclassifies a color guard, the director may submit a letter of appeal on extenuating circumstances on why this would adversely affect their color guard.
 The committee may then re-open the review and decide whether the circumstances warrant a reversal of the decision. - Appeals will be reviewed by a committee of three individuals not on the original committee, consisting of the Director of Color Guard, Chief Judge, and Chief Executive Officer.
-If the Director of Color Guard broke a tie in the original decision, a Caption Manager will take their place on the appeals committee. - Color Guards that attended World Championships in Open and World Class and qualify to compete in the Semi-Finals round of that class may not choose to compete in a lower class the following season.
+If the Director of Color Guard broke a tie in the original decision, a Caption Manager will take their place on the appeals committee. - Any color guard reclassified from A Class to Open Class may forfeit their initial appeal and compete at their next Regional in the higher class.
+If their highest score is within ten (10) points of, or lower than, the weekly qualifying score for Open Class (see Page 19), the color guard may request an appeal review. - Any color guard competing in the Open or World Classes may request a one-time review to reclassify to a lower class after their first Regional if their highest score is within ten (10) points of, or lower than, the weekly qualifying score in the original class (see Page 19).
+The color guard must submit a request to the Director of Color Guard by the Wednesday of the following week with a video for review. - Color Guards that attended World Championships in Open and World Class and qualify to compete in the Semi-Finals round of that class may not choose to compete in a lower class the following season.
 The color guard may submit a video of a completed show by January 31st of the year following their appearance in Semi-Finals for consideration to return to the lower class of competition. - Color guards that are reclassified during the season or promoted at World Championships must remain in the higher class of competition the following season or the next time they attend WGI World Championships unless they did not make semi-finals in the prior Championship season.

-Onsite Reclassification for the Regional A Class (new for 2020)
+Onsite Reclassification for the Regional A Class